US ramps up trade row with China, threatens new tariffs

 "China has no option but to fight fire with fire.
 It has to resolutely fight back while taking proper measures to help minimize the cost to domestic enterprises and further open up its economy to global investors," it said.

-(Reporting by Eric Beech in WASHINGTON, Elias Glenn in BEIJING; Editing by Shri Navaratnam)
+(Reporting by Eric Beech in WASHINGTON, Elias Glenn in BEIJING; Additional reporting by Stella Qiu; Editing by Shri Navaratnam and Sam Holmes)